glasnt/blog/_posts/2015-09-10-so-i-accidentally-ended-up-speaking-at-an-apple-conference-.md

 ---

 **Jon Manning Round Two**

-Jon did a repeat performance to fill in from another speaker who was ill, but his commentary on the gamification of social media and imersive gameplay was something to behold.
+Jon did a repeat performance to fill in from another speaker who was ill, but his commentary on the gamification of social media and immersive gameplay was something to behold.

 ---